 Students with a GIEP are immediately eligible to take AP Seminar, the first of two AP Capstone Courses, starting in the 10th grade.
 In this course, students develop and strengthen analytical and inquiry skills while exploring relevant cross-curricular issues.
-Using an inquiry framework, students will learn to consider an issue from multiple perspectives, evaluate the strength of an argument, and ultimately pose their own questions, research and communicate through various media.
+Using an inquiry framework, students will learn to consider an issue from multiple perspectives, evaluate the strength of an argument, and ultimately pose their own questions, research, and communicate through various media.
 This full year course will be scheduled as a "line" on students' schedules and will meet every other day for the entire year (exceptions granted by administration for labs which may conflict days out of the cycle).
 This unique course includes assessments throughout the year and completion of the AP Seminar exam.
 Students who elect to take AP Seminar must sign up for the AP Exam, as an alternative EOCA is not offered.
 Students work through the skills and content during the first half of the year, and then apply these skills during the second semester assessment process.
 The course is worth one graded credit that will be calculated with the appropriate AP weight (.2 bump for a 'C' or better).

 Students who have successfully completed AP Seminar may enroll in AP Research the following year which allows them to work toward their Capstone Diploma.
 The College Board and the Common Application recognize the certificate (AP Seminar and AP Research) and AP Capstone Diploma certification with the completion of 4 AP Courses and the completion of the 2 AP Capstone courses.
 In AP Research, students cultivate the skills and discipline necessary to conduct independent research and inquiry in order to produce and defend their scholarly work.
-This course will also meet every other day for the entire year (exceptions granted by administration for labs which may conflict days out of the cycle).